-Next: Joint pain – Sounds familiar?
-Again, a broad topic…and caused by other health conditions.
+Next – Joint pain?
+Sounds familiar…Again, a broad topic…caused by other health conditions.
 And it is not always arthritis and osteoarthritis that causes joint pain.
-Have you thought of some of the other conditions below:
+Here are some other factors that can be the cause of joint pain.

 - Redness around the joint

 - Joint stiffness

 That said, whatever the cause of your chronic or acute joint inflammation, you are about to learn how to tackle the redness and swelling that results from inflammation as well as the pain, soreness and stiffness that arrive as an after effect of the inflammation.

 To keep things simple, I have divided this article into three sections.

 - The first section talks about how essential oils help with joint pain and inflammation and how you can use the healing power of these natural extracts to both prevent and treat joint discomfort.